conservationtechlab/tinyscrubcam/esp32CAMBuild/rhinoDetection_continuous/README.md

+# Rhino Detection

+## Project Description

-This script can be downloaded onto the ESP32-CAM and as is, it will run object detection with a rhino detector for 10 seconds once triggered by a PIR sensor, which you will know inference is happening by the red light on the back of the ESP32-CAM turning on.
+This project (folder `rhinoDetection_continuous`) can be downloaded onto the ESP32-CAM and as is, it will run object detection with a rhino detector for 10 seconds once triggered by a PIR sensor, which you will know inference is happening by the red light on the back of the ESP32-CAM turning on.
 If a rhino is detected, it will send a high signal to pin 13, where you can connect your feather M0 (not implemented to recieve